What we provide

 Availability alone isn’t a match.

-We also confirm that their compliance is current and applicable to the role.
-If the match isn’t strong enough, we say so and discuss realistic alternatives rather than sending someone who’s technically available but wrong for the setting.
+We also confirm that all compliance requirements are current and appropriate for the role.
+If we do not believe a worker is a suitable match, we will say so and discuss realistic alternatives rather than supplying someone who is simply available but not right for the setting.

 What we check before confirming